 Traditional Greek moussaka is still made from recipes handed down from generation to generation.
 As a matter of fact, the most successful tavernas and restaurants are run by families who have handed the business down from generation to generation.

 If you want to experience the real traditional moussaka, look for a taverna hidden somewhere between the white houses.
-If you see the work “moussaka” written in 50 languages then you need to search for another place.
+If you see the word “moussaka” written in 50 languages then you need to search for another place.
 The perfect taverna is filled with Greeks and doesn’t even have a menu in English.

 What is Moussaka ?